Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Critical Analysis of Majority and Dissenting Opinions in Janhit Abhiyan (2022)

-In January 2019, along with many other petitioners, the two NGOs Janhit Abhiyan and Youth For Equality challenged the Amendment at a three-judge Bench of the Supreme Court.\footnote{Details and progression of the case can be found in the following link \url{https://www.scobserver.in/cases/youth-for-equality-union-of-india-ews-reservation-case-background/}.} Among their main objections was the exclusion of members of SCs, STs, and OBCs from the scope of the EWS category.
+Shortly after the enactment of the 103rd Constitutional Amendment in 2019, along with many other petitioners, the two NGOs Janhit Abhiyan and Youth For Equality challenged the Amendment at a three-judge Bench of the Supreme Court.\footnote{Details and progression of the case can be found in the following \href{https://www.scobserver.in/cases/youth-for-equality-union-of-india-ews-reservation-case-background/}{\textit{Supreme Court Observer\/} link}, last accessed 05/11/2024.} Among their main objections was the exclusion of members of SCs, STs, and OBCs from the scope of the EWS category.
 Since the case involved substantial questions around the interpretation of the Constitution, it was referred to a five-judge Constitution Bench of the Supreme Court in August 2020.

+In September 2022, the Constitution Bench announced it would address three main issues to determine whether the Amendment violates the basic structure of the Constitution:\ \begin{enumerate} \item Can reservations be based solely on economic criteria? \item Can states offer reservations in private educational institutions without government aid? \item Are EWS reservations constitutionally invalid for excluding SCs, STs, and OBCs? \end{enumerate}

-In a landmark judgment \textit{Janhit Abhiyan (2022)\/} that fundamentally changed the meaning of affirmative action in India, the Supreme Court upheld the validity of the central law providing 10\% reservation to EWS on November 7th, 2022.
-In a split verdict, the five-judge Constitution Bench ruled 3-2 in favor of the 103rd Constitutional Amendment of 2019.
+In a landmark judgment, \textit{Janhit Abhiyan (2022)\/} fundamentally reshaped the understanding of affirmative action in India, as argued by many, by affirming the validity of the central law providing 10\% reservation to Economically Weaker Sections (EWS) in November 2022.
+In a split verdict, the five-judge Constitution Bench ruled 3-2 in favor of the 103rd Constitutional Amendment.